| Title: | Summary Tables and Plots for Statistical Models and Data: Beautiful, Customizable, and Publication-Ready |

 The names of the variables displayed in the correlation table are the names

-.
+of the columns in the data.
 You can rename those columns (with or without

 spaces) to produce a table of human-readable variables.
 See the Details and

-Examples sections below, and the vignettes on the modelsummary
+Examples sections below, and the vignettes on the modelsummary website:

 https://modelsummary.com/